-With heart disease the number one cause of death for men and women in the United States, the medical community has increasingly focused on how to lower cholesterol and reduce cardiac events like heart attacks.
+With heart disease the number one for men and women in the United States, the medical community has increasingly focused on how to lower cholesterol and reduce cardiac events like heart attacks.

 While drugs like statins and other medications have helped mitigate some of these risks and control cholesterol levels, researchers are now investigating if a vaccine could be an even better option.